AdamSobieski/Argumentation/Documents/Bindings.md

 ## A Function Model

-Here is a function model utilizing the supporting model indicated above.
+Here is a function model utilizing that supporting model indicated above.

 ```cs
 public interface IFunction : IGenerator<IExecutable>